NCALM-UH/pdal-als-tpu/example/example.md

 ### **3. Data Visualization**

 We can load all the LAZ tiles into, say, CloudCompare, but that's going to take a long time and not perform very well.
-And I'd prefer to load the data into QGIS where we can easily overlay the KML of the area of interest.
+I'd prefer to load the data into QGIS where we can easily overlay the KML of the area of interest.
 To do this, we'll convert our LAZ tiles into an Entwine Point Tile (EPT) index, which will enable us to view the point cloud data inside QGIS without loading all the points at once.
 Building the EPT index will take some time, but better to burn that time once rather than every time you want to view the data.

 ```bash
 (pdal-als-tpu) pjhartze@GSE-10:/mnt/f/uh$ entwine build -i ./tiles/laz -o ./tiles/laz/ept